1976 Kentucky Wildcats football team

-Season

 Kentucky opened the season with a 38–13 victory over Oregon State.
 Next was a 16–37 loss at Kansas.
 The following week, Kentucky defeated West Virginia 14–10.

 On October 10, Kentucky hosted #20 ranked Penn State.
 The 57,733 in attendance was the largest crowd ever for a football game in the state of Kentucky up to that time.
 Kentucky quarterback Derrick Ramsey ran for 95 yards and a touchdown; running back Chris Hill added 106 yards and a touchdown, and safety Rick Hayden had two interceptions.
 Kentucky held Penn State to 212 yards of total offense and won 22–6.
 Penn State coach Joe Paterno commented after the game, "That was a good football team we played.
 What can you say after you get the devil kicked out of you?"

-That victory was followed by a 7-14 loss at Mississippi State, a team that would finish the season with a 9–2 record.
+That victory was followed by a 7–14 loss at Mississippi State, a team that would finish the season with a 9–2 record.
 The following week, Kentucky defeated LSU 21–7.
-A 7-31 loss to Georgia was next, followed by a 14–24 loss at Maryland.
+A 7–31 loss to Georgia was next, followed by a 14–24 loss at Maryland.

-Kentucky went undefeated in November, defeating Vanderbilt 14-0 and Florida 28–9, and beating Tennessee 7–0 in Knoxville.
+Kentucky went undefeated in November, defeating Vanderbilt 14–0 and Florida 28–9, and beating Tennessee 7–0 in Knoxville.